-I had such fun with these Homemade Lavender and Rose Simple Syrups yesterday.
-A basic simple syrup is just equal parts sugar dissolved in water, and it’s used to sweeten drinks, both alcoholic and non-alcoholic, and sometimes it’s used in desserts, too.
+A basic simple syrup is just equal parts sugar dissolved in water, and it’s used to sweeten drinks, both alcoholic and non-alcoholic, and it can be used in desserts, too.

 But the cool thing is that you can flavor them with just about anything, from herbs, fruits and spices, to almost anything you can think of.